mkorelov/MySimpleCalculator/README.md

 4. Have footer/header show the current operation (5.9 + 0)

-TODO: Fix the percent function to round
-TODO: Fix the equals function to round
+TODO: Fix the percent & equals function to round if it is a decimal that can be rounded otherwise show the Error message like currently implmented

 PrimaryScreen Bugs: